Dear H-Net subscribers and readers,

 Thank you for supporting H-Net!

 H-Net Vice President of Networks Caroline Waldron (Term Jan '22-Dec '24)

 These pleas for donations go out to every network on H-Net and I feel a little funny every time I see one appear on a network that has been so quiet for so long.
 This message in particular is odd as it emphasizes the good work of H-Net editors, then appears on a network that is silent because it has had no editor.

 So forget about donating money (unless you really want to) and instead let me use this opportunity to invite you to consider volunteering service to the field instead.
-H-Stained-Glass has powerful capabilities ready to be put to work for the field.
-Discussions, formal and informal publications, teaching resources, archives of images, research data bases and more are all possible here as text, audio, and video files.
+H-Survey has powerful capabilities ready to be put to work for the field.
+Discussions, formal and informal publications, teaching resources, research data bases and more are all possible here as text, audio, and video files.
 What is lacking are the editors, Advisory Board members, contributors, bloggers, book review editors and reviewers the network needs to make it all happen.